canarybit/cc-docs/docs/inspector.md

 ### Attester

-The attester is a confidential computing environment capable to provide evidence to that can be used to assess its trustworthiness.
+The attester is a confidential computing environment capable to provide evidence that can be used to assess its trustworthiness.

 CanaryBit provides a client software (**cb-client**) to streamline the process of obtaining an evidence from the attesting environment.
-**cb-client** uses firmware and software support from platform vendors (AMD, Intel, NVIDIA, AMD, and others) to invoke low-level platform calls in order to obtain the evidence.
+**cb-client** uses firmware and software support from platform vendors (AMD, Intel, NVIDIA, ARM, and others) to invoke low-level platform calls in order to obtain the evidence.
 The evidence is then sent to Inspector for validation, corresponding to the "passport model" in RATS architecture.

 ### Relying Party

-The relying party or resource owner uses the attestation result returned from Inspector to determine whether to trust the attester and transfer its resource to the confidential environment.
+The relying party or resource owner uses the attestation result returned from Inspector as input in the processing of deciding whether to trust the attester and provide the confidential environment with access to resources.

 ## Attestation Security

-Inspector uses the following security machanisms to ensure confidentiality, integrity, authenticity, and non-repudiation of attestation procedure.
-The used security techniques are described in detail below.
+Inspector uses several security machanisms to ensure confidentiality, integrity, authenticity, and non-repudiation of attestation procedure.
+Below we described the used security techniques in detail.

 ### Secure Communication

 During the attestation procedure, the communication between the attester, Inspector, and the relying parties must be secured to protect the confidentiality and integrity of the attestation information.
-Techniques including encryption and secure communication channel such as TLS are used to establish secure communication.
-These techniques ensure confientiality and integrity of the acommunication.
+Techniques including encryption and secure communication channels with TLS are used to establish secure communication.
+These techniques ensure confientiality and integrity of the communication.

 ### Nonce
-A nonce is a random generated string that uniquely identifies each attestation request.
+A nonce is a random string that uniquely identifies each attestation request.
 Inspector creates and returns a nonce, which attester use to identify an attestation request.
 Generated nonces and their creation timestamp are stored on Inspector and each nonce can be only used once within the maximum nonce age.
 This is to avoid replay attacks that could allow an attacker to reuse the past attestation results.

 ### Authentication

 #### Confidential Computing Environment Authentication
 Inspector must be able to authenticate the identity of the attester, ensuring that the evidence is coming from the correct source (e.g., a trusted platform or device).
 The attestation evidence is often signed using digital signatures, ensuring that Inspector can authenticate the origin of the evidence and confirm that it has not been tampered with.

 #### Optional Client Authentication
 The attestation request to the Inspector can include a Certificate Signing Request (CSR) that can be used by a Certificate Authority (CA) to issue digital certificates for client authentication.
 Steps Involved in using a CSR for client authentication are:

 * cb-client first generates a key pair: a public and a private key.
-* cb-client creates a CSR that includes, the client’s public key, identifying information about the client and a signature created using the client’s private key.
+* cb-client creates a Certificate Signing Request (CSR) that includes, the client’s public key, identifying information about the client and a signature created using the client’s private key.
 * cb-client sends the CSR along with the attestation request to the Inspector.
 * Inspector sends the CSR to the specified CA on behalf of the cb-client using Simple Certificate Enrollment Protocol (SCEP), SCEP is a protocol designed to facilitate the secure issuance of certificates.
 CSR is submitted along with an optional authentication secret (e.g., a pre-shared key or password) to authenticate the request, which is known as the SCEP challenge password.
 * The SCEP CA verifies the CSR by checking the validity of the client’s public key and the digital signature created using the private key.
 It also checks if the cb-client is authorized to request a certificate (e.g. based on the challenge password).